-For this example, the external drive is listed as the D drive, the /f command scans the disks and attempts to repair it.
+For this example, the external drive is listed as the D drive; the/f command scans the disk and attempts to repair it.

 How do you view the output logs of the chkdsk scan?

-1. Type Windows key + R at the same time to open the Run program, type in “eventvwr“, and hit Enter.
+1. Type Windows key + R simultaneously to open the Run program, type in “eventvwr“, and hit Enter.